 In December 1999, a new dimension of ventilation technology was presented in the journal Nature Medicine.
 A group lead by Dr. Christer Sinderby at the University of Montreal described how progress in signal acquisition and processing of the electrical activity of the diaphragm (Edi) meant that these signals could be used to allow the patient's own respiratory center to assume full control of the timing and magnitude of the respiratory support provided by the ventilator.

 Establishment of full patient-ventilator synchrony and use of intrinsic lung-protective reflexes provided new hopes and possibilities for adult and pediatric intensive care ventilation for the 21st century.
 The vision in this article outlined reduction of ventilator-related complications, facilitation of weaning in order to decrease ICU and hospital length of stay.
 Visionary Servo engineers grasped the potential of this technology and immediately developed a practical working implementation, which was initially deployed on a Servo 300-based prototype.

 2001 - Servo-i Ventilator System

-A a result of unprecedented cooperation with clinicians worldwide, Servo-i became first ventilator designed as a mobile and modular platform, intended to frequently bring new clinical functionality and upgrades to the already installed ventilator fleets.
-The innovative system approach included three main configurations - Infant, Adult and Universal.
-New levels of flexibility in placement, handling and support, during intrahospital transport was offered through a comprehensive range of smart accessories, and uninterrupted connectivity.
-The user interface now allowed the users to choose between touch screen, a main rotary dial and direct access knobs provided secure control of the most vital settings.
-This was combined with up to five color-coded high-resolution waveforms with diagnostic quality.
+The innovative modular system approach included three main configurations - Infant, Adult and Universal.
+New levels of flexibility in placement, handling and support during intrahospital transport were offered through a comprehensive range of smart accessories and uninterrupted connectivity.
+The user interface now allowed clinicians to choose between touch screen, a main rotary dial and direct access knobs, all providing secure control of the most vital settings.
+The clear flatscreen display provided up to five color-coded high-resolution waveforms with diagnostic quality.